 Porinju Mariam Jose Box Office Collections (Day 1): Makes A Solid And Promising Opening!

 Porinju Mariam Jose has made a big release in theatres across Kerala.
 Reportedly, the Joshiy directorial has been released in above 150 theatres in Kerala.
 At the same time, Porinju Mariam Jose has been released in regions outside Kerala as well.
-Meanwhile, the film, featuring Joju Goerge, Nyla Usha and Chemban Vinod Jose in the lead roles has opened to good collections in theatres.
+Meanwhile, the film, featuring Joju Goerge, Nyla Usha and Chemban Vinod Jose, in the lead roles has opened to good collections in theatres.
 At the Kochi multiplexes, which is one among the major centres of Malayalam movies, the film has made a starry opening.
-Reportedly, the film has fetched around Rs 4.96 lakh on its day 1, which are very good numbers.
+Reportedly, the film has fetched around Rs 4.96 lakh on its day 1, which is a very good number.
 Read Porinju Mariam Jose box office collection (Day 1) report to know more about this.

 Excellent Occupancy Rate

 Porinju Mariam Jose registered an excellent occupancy rate on its first day at the Kochi multiplexes.
 Reportedly, the film collected 4.96 lakh at an occupancy rate of around 83%.
-Moreover, the film also registered 5 housefull shows from the 16 shows that it had in total on its first day.
+Moreover, the film also registered five houseful shows from the 16 shows that it had in total on its first day.

 At Cineplexes